Ex-Defence Forces soldier found guilty of membership of so-called Islamic State

 The judge went through detailed evidence from the lengthy case and stated the prosecution had established beyond reasonable doubt that Ms Smith took up membership of IS when she crossed the border into Syria in October 2015.

-He told the court that Ms Smith’s online communications with various people showed she went to Syria with “her eyes wide open” about the place she wanted to travel to.
+He told the court that Ms Smith’s online communications with various people showed that “her eyes were wide open” to the situation in the land to which she “fervently wished” to return.

 The court was told she travelled to Syria after terrorist leader Abu Bakr al-Baghdadi called on all Muslims to travel to the so-called Islamic State.